elm/compiler/hints/recursive-alias.md

   { comment | upvotes = 1 + comment.upvotes }
 ```

-So rather than having to unwrap a `Comment` to do *anything* to it, you only have to do some unwrapping in the cases where you are doing something recusive.
+So rather than having to unwrap a `Comment` to do *anything* to it, you only have to do some unwrapping in the cases where you are doing something recursive.
 In practice, this means you will do less unwrapping which is nice.

 ## Mutually recursive type aliases